 We may also share aggregated or anonymized information that does not directly identify you.

 The Services may offer social sharing features and other integrated tools which let you share actions you take on our Services with other media, and vice versa.
-The use of such features enables the sharing of information with your friends or the public, depending on the settings you establish with the entity that provides the social sharing feature, and depending on that entity’s other sharing practices.
+The use of such features enables the sharing of information with your friends, the public, and others, depending on the settings you establish with the entity that provides the social sharing feature, and depending on that entity’s other sharing practices.
 For more information about the purpose and scope of data collection and processing in connection with social sharing features, please visit the privacy policies of the entities that provide these features.

-SmugMug takes reasonable measures to help protect information about you from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.
+SmugMug takes physical, technical and administrative measures to help protect information about you from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.
 However, no security measure is perfect.
 SmugMug cannot and does not promise that any information will remain secure.

 To provide the Services, we may transfer your information to servers operated by SmugMug or our service providers in the United States or other countries.
-When we transfer information from the European Economic Area (“EEA”) to countries that have not been deemed to provide an adequate level of protection, we employ data processing agreements based on the Standard Contractual Clauses approved by the European Commission for such purpose or (ii) the recipient’s participation in the EU-U.S. Privacy Shield Framework (described below).
-You may request a copy of these clauses by contacting us at help@SmugMug.com.
+When we transfer information from the European Economic Area (“EEA”) or UK to countries that the European Commission has not deemed to provide an adequate level of protection, we normally do so on the basis of either (i) Standard Contractual Clauses approved by the European Commission for such purpose or (ii) the recipient’s participation in the EU-U.S. Privacy Shield Framework (described below).
+You may request a copy of the Standard Contractual Clauses by contacting us as described below.

-When we transfer personal data from the European Union or Switzerland to the United States, we comply with the EU-U.S. Privacy Shield Framework and the Swiss - U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data we receive in the U.S. from the European Economic Area, and Switzerland.
+SmugMug, Inc. complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data we receive in the U.S. from the European Economic Area, and Switzerland.
 This commitment extends to the personal information received in the U.S. from the UK, regardless of the status of Brexit.
 SmugMug has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
 To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.

 Under certain conditions, you may be able to invoke binding arbitration to resolve your complaint.
-SmugMug is subject to the investigatory and enforcement powers of the Federal Trade Commission.
+SmugMug, Inc. is subject to the investigatory and enforcement powers of the Federal Trade Commission.

-If we share personal data transferred to the U.S. under the Privacy Shield with a third-party service provider that processes such data on our behalf, then we will have certain responsibility under the Privacy Shield Principles if both (i) the agent Processes the information in a manner inconsistent with the Privacy Shield Principles, unless we can prove that we are not responsible for the event giving rise to the damage.
+If we share personal data transferred to the U.S. under the Privacy Shield with an agent that processes such data on our behalf, then we will have certain responsibility under the Privacy Shield Principles if both (i) the agent Processes the information in a manner inconsistent with the Privacy Shield Principles and (ii) we are responsible for the event giving rise to the damage.